 Take care not to expose your scalp to harsh sunlight or sunburn.
 Also with chlorinated water in swimming pools.
 If you have any doubts contact the clinic and ask for advice.

 With FUT the suture needs to be removed around the 10 to 14-days post-op.
 There can be no signs of dried skin or scabs otherwise the doctor may not be able to remove.
-FUE, the small extraction holes close and start to fade relatively fast.
-The donor hair starts to regrow over the first weeks.
-As a result, the wounds will become less obvious.
+FUE, the small extraction holes close and start to fade within a couple of weeks.

 Hair transplant healing and growth is an important factor of a hair transplant result.
 Work issues, friends/family and just getting out and about without feeling too conscious of how you look.

 The first few days it helps to sleep in a slightly upright position in bed.
 Ideally, place your upper body is at a 45-degree angle.
 Pillows can help to prop you up.
 This will help to reduce the effects of swelling and graft damage.

 Swelling is a side effect of a hair transplant.
 It will reduce naturally over a period of three to four days.
 Sleeping position, the use of an ice pack and no long walks will help.

 This is rare but is a side effect of a hair transplant.
 Can occur in the recipient and the donor areas.
 If you have a concern contact your Clinic.

 Avoid alcohol, smoking and sexual activity for the first three days postoperative.